Category: Study

 How to Study in Six Simple Steps Space (1) How to Study: It is easier to study when you are in a comfortable space.
 Make room, mentally and physically, for studying.
 Take a deep breath and pause for a moment before you start.
 Remember the types of things that make you comfortable.
 Find a quiet and comfortable space where you can focus without distractions.
 Place (2) Personalize your workspace.
 Surround yourself with items that inspire and motivate you.
 This could include quotes, posters or images that help you remember things.
 Arrange your desk and study materials in a way that makes it easy to study.
 Use organizers, shelves and containers to keep everything tidy but accessible.
 Also remove all the things you don’t need on your desk.
 Lots of people just pile up stuff and move it to the side but this makes it difficult to study at times.
 Pace (3) Notice the way you like to work, and adjust your pace accordingly.
 If you work slowly just allow more time to study.
 A 10-minute break for 30 minutes study works for a lot of people.
 Also don’t forget to check how much you actually remembering after studying for about 30 minutes.
 It’s easy to study for hours but not remember what you have been studying.
 Memory (4) Our brains are wired to remember the first and last things best.
 So use this to your advantage by putting the most important bits of information there.
 Method (5) It’s always good to have a plan.
 However big or complex your task may look at first sight, with a feasible plan you can always find a way to manage it.
 When studying, break your biggest goal into smaller chunks or tasks.
 It’s best if each of these chunks consists of a single topic.
 Often, you’ll discover one or two key elements that stand out and get fixed in your mind.
 You can then use those as building blocks.
 Classic tricks used by memory […]

 Study Tips – Below are a few ideas on studying English effectively.
 There are many ways to study English, but many students ask which is the most effective.
 Unfortunately, I don’t think there is a single answer that is right for every student.
 However… I can certainly give advice.
 Here are some helpful guidelines as to how to study that should help.
 Warming-up to Study English Just as there are exercises to help you warm up before you play some basketball or other sport, there are exercises which can help you warm up to study English.
 Here are some simple exercises to help you warm up.
 How to Study EffectivelyStudy Tips 1: Activate Your Vocabulary Activate your vocabulary by thinking or speaking briefly about the subject you are about to work on.
 For example, if you are going to study English on topics that focuses on vacations, take a moment to think about your last vacation, what you did, what you enjoyed, etc. This simple exercise will help your brain warm-up to vocabulary that you are likely to encounter as you study English about this particular subject.
 2: Activate Your Grammar Activate your grammar by thinking about the general grammar area before you begin to study.
 For example, if you are going to study English grammar focusing on the past, stop to think about what you did last weekend, where you went, etc. to help activate what you already understand about using the past.
 As with activating vocabulary, you’ll help your brain bring up what it knows about the past simple in an easy way before you begin to focus on studying English grammar in detail.
 3: Sing a Song Before class begins, or before you sit down to study English sing a song in English to yourself.
 Make sure to use a song that you understand and know very well.
 This short and fun exercise will help your brain focus on the English language in a relaxing manner.
-It’s […]
+It’s important […]

 Emulate – Vocabulary